christophihl/academic-kickstart/content/workinggroups/hybrid_pb_ml.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "AG Hybrid PB/ML"
+title = "AG Physics-based Machine Learning"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = ""